 The CO2RE Intima laser treatment can be an excellent solution for women struggling with extreme dryness, muscle atrophy, or discomfort from reduced estrogen or after having children.
 These procedures can help regain normalcy and pleasure, and they can even be life-changing.

 Patients often feel more comfortable discussing these issues with a female physician.
-You can contact us using the online form to request a personal, private consultation or call us at (404) 233-3937 to schedule an appointment.
+You can contact us using the online form, request a personal, private booking or call us at (404) 233-3937 to schedule an appointment.